hombremuchacho/docs/source/index.html.md

 please contact support@yelpwifi.com

-Note: Not all of the user properties will be present, depending on what method the user used to authenticate, and what info they granted Turnstyle to have access to.
+Note: Not all of the user properties will be present, depending on what method the user used to authenticate, and what info they granted Yelp WiFi to have access to.

 ### Response